Maximilian-Gruber/network-monitor/README.md

 All results — including **Target IP**, **Timestamp**, and **Latency** — are stored in an PostgreSQL database, enabling in-depth historical analysis and performance tracking.

+To start the application, the following variables need to be configured in an .env file in the root directory
+* POSTGRES_USER
+* POSTGRES_PASSWORD
+* POSTGRES_DB
+* TARGETS_FILEPATH
 ## Target configuration
 Configure targets by editing the `src/targets.txt` file, as shown with two example IPs (Google DNS, Cloudflare DNS).
 Every IP needs to be in its own line.